yongjhih/retrofit2.bak/README.md

 GitHub github = GitHub.create();
 ```

-Each call on the generated GitHubService makes an HTTP request to the remote webserver.
+Each call on the generated instance of GitHub makes an HTTP request to the remote webserver.

 ```java
 github.repos("octocat").forEach(System.out::println);